Meaford Scarecrow Invasion and Family Festival: A Brief History

-The Meaford Scarecrow Invasion & Family Festival was featured in a two-page article in Our Canada magazine (August/September)
+The Meaford Scarecrow Invasion and Family Festival was featured in a two-page article in Our Canada magazine (August/September)

 The Golden Helmets returned to Meaford to celebrate the event’s 20th anniversary.
 Previous pre-parade shows were in 2010 and in 2013 during the Golden Helmets 50th anniversary.